 Think of it like this, whatever you’re installing you need to have a good solid foundation.

 Solar Panels are no different because you would want this investment to last as long as it should.

 The Material that your roof is made of can have an impact on the Solar panels you decide to install.

 Tiles (terracotta and concrete)

 Installing on a tile roof may require the installer to remove and replace some tiles to install mounting brackets, these will be attached directly to the roof frame.
-It might be a good ide to make sure you have some spare tiles as they can break from being handled.
+It might be a good idea to make sure you have some spare tiles as they can break from being handled.

 Metal roofs are one of the easiest for solar panels to be installed on.
-Less equipment and labour means a cheaper installation over all.
+Less equipment and labour means a cheaper installation overall.

 The pitch of your roof not your vocals will help decide the best angle to place the panels to ensure you capture as much of the glorious sun as possible.